-It’s the end of school for many homeschool families, so I thought this guest post was appropriate.
+It’s the end of school for many homeschool families, so I thought this guest post will help you.
 Debra Reed, founder of Notebooking Pages answers questions many homeschoolers have as they figure out which of the home school programs is BEST for their family.

-With the beginning of a new school year, are you finding yourself swimming through mounds of worksheets, quizzes, tests, and half-finished workbooks from last year – wondering just what to do with it all?
+With the end of a school year, are you finding yourself swimming through mounds of worksheets, quizzes, tests, and half-finished workbooks from last year – wondering just what to do with it all?

 Where does the organization begin?

 Where will you keep it?

 How much should you, dare I say, throw away?

 As you begin to tackle this heap, your brain recalls the many hours that went into creating this voluminous collection.
 You may start to wonder just how well spent those hours really were.
 You remember the great ambitions with which you started the school year and the many good intentions that fell to the wayside in order to finish this massive collection you are now faced with sorting.
 Finally, you conclude that if most, or perhaps all, of your children’s work is going to get tucked away somewhere never to be seen again, how much value can it possibly hold?